-Temperley Taylor’s expert family law solicitors have been at the forefront of this emerging and changing area of law since the start, and are best placed to advise.
+Temperley Taylor’s family law solicitors have been at the forefront of this rapidly developing area of law since the outset.
+If you need expert advice, look no further than us.

 Civil partnerships in more detail

-Civil partners have the same rights as married couples when it comes to issues like social security and life insurance recognition.
-They are also entitled to the same exemptions and benefits when it comes to inheritance tax and pensions.
+Civil partners have the same legal rights as married couples do.
+When it comes to social security or life insurance recognition, you’ll have to follow the same rules and regulations.
+On the plus side, you’ll also get the same benefits when it comes to inheritance tax and pension entitlements.

 Find out more